networkandcode/networkandcode.github.io/_posts/aws/2021-12-05-aws-iam-setup-user-via-cli.md

 ```

 ## List polices
-There are several built in policies in AWS, that avoids the need of creating custom polcies in most cases, let's try to retrieve policies associated with EC2.
+There are several built in policies in AWS, :muscle: that avoids the need of creating custom polcies in most cases, let's try to retrieve policies associated with EC2.
 Note that I have used [jq](https://stedolan.github.io/jq/download/) for parsing JSON.

 ```
 $ aws iam list-policies | jq '.Policies[] | select(.PolicyName | contains ("EC2")) | .Arn'